VaticanObsSummerSchool2023/lectures/SOFTWARE_INSTALLATION.md

 [Follow this link for astroML installation](https://www.astroml.org/user_guide/installation.html)

-To test your astroML installation, execute testInstallation.ipynb (you can find it in the top directory" as
+To test your astroML installation, execute testInstallation.ipynb (you can find it in the top directory) as
 > 'jupyter notebook testInstallation.ipynb'

 and run all cells.